 The kitesurfing season lasts from November till May and there are several kite surfing schools around the island.
 Lessons start from around 1,500 Pesos ($75) per hour per person, but gets cheaper if you do it with two people.
 Renting equipment will cost you around 1,700 Pesos ($85) per day.

-25. Amazing street art
+25. Check out the amazing street art

 There are Caribbean vibes all over the island and lots of houses are painted in bright colors.
 Great for taking photos with.
 Wander through the narrow streets and find your favorite wall painting, some are enormous and absolutely stunning.
 Most Isla Holbox travel guides have a street art photo on their cover.

-26. Bioluminescent plankton
+26. Bioluminescent plankton in Isla Holbox

 Unfortunately I did not do this myself, but it is a popular thing to do in Isla Holbox.
 The bioluminescent plankton can best be watched when there is no moon and in the whale shark season but tours go all year.
 They leave around midnight and you basically just go to Punta Coco and swim around there.
 While moving the water the plankton will light up.
 You will have to go into the water to experience this.
 Tours cost around $20 USD and only last for an hour.
 You can easily do this yourself when you you travel to Holbox.